How Much Does a Solid Wood Entry Door Cost? Pricing Guide in Long Island City, NY

 Our craftsmen fabricated a door with raised panels matching the era's proportions, installed leaded glass in the upper section, and applied a hand-rubbed finish matching the original color from paint analysis.
 We specified commercial-grade deadbolts and reinforced strike plates for security.

-The project took four weeks from consultation to installation.
-Total investment was $4,800 including custom fabrication, high-security hardware, professional finishing, and installation.
+The project took four weeks from consultation to installation, including custom fabrication, high-security hardware, professional finishing, and installation.
 We also restored surrounding trim to complement the new door.

 The homeowner reported immediate improvements in energy efficiency with noticeably reduced drafts.
 Neighbors commented on how the new door transformed the home's appearance.
-The authentic period details increased property value beyond the project cost.
+The authentic period details increased the home's value and curb appeal.

 This restoration demonstrates how quality entry doors enhance both aesthetics and function.
 The investment restored the home's architectural integrity while delivering modern performance and security.